 Please, please, please measure your outer borders.
 Start with one side.
 Pick a side or a top/bottom border and measure the length of if.
 Now measure in the same direction down the center of your quilt.
 Are the 2 measurements pretty much the same?
 Not so much?
 If the outside measurement of that border is several inches larger, then you have significant fullness in your border.
 The picture shows a good example of this.
 You don't want this.
 This can't be "quilted out".
 I highly recommend removing the border(s) and following the procedure below:

-Proper measuring and attaching of borders, whether they are the borders of blocks or the final borders of the quilt will go a long way to ensure a lovely flat quilt top.
 To properly measure a border, measure the width of a top in three places; top, middle, and bottom.
 Find the average of these measurements and cut two borders to this measurement.
 Find the middle and quarter of each border and mark with a pin then do the same to the sides of your top.
 Match the pins and gently stretch or ease the pieces together.
 Iron the seam to the border.
 Do the same for the length of the quilt.
 This same process should be used if mitering the corners.

 Attaching borders by sewing on a long strip then cutting of the excess and continuing around the quilt nearly always results in waving borders.
 Tearing your border fabric along the grain and then attaching it to your top also will stretch the outside edges of your border and distort them.
 If you have pieced borders, you can alter their length invisibly by sewing a new seam between blocks just inside or outside the existing seam.
-Each seam adjustment can lengthen or shorten a border by 1/8 inch.
-So, just four seams can change the measurement by 1/2″
+Each seam adjustment can lengthen or shorten a border by 1/8".
+So, just four seams can change the measurement by 1/2″.

 To prewash fabrics or not.
 That is the question.
 And about as many quilters say to do it, as do not.